Diphtheria - including symptoms, treatment and prevention

-- People with diphtheria need to be kept in isolation until they are certified to be free of the disease by SA Health's Communicable Disease Control Branch (CDCB)
+- People with diphtheria need to be kept in isolation until they are certified to be free of the disease by SA Health's Communicable Disease Control Branch (CDCB).

-- contacts whose work involves food handling or caring for unimmunised children are excluded from work until they certified to be free of the disease by the CDCB
+- Contacts whose work involves food handling or caring for unimmunised children are excluded from work until they certified to be free of the disease by the CDCB.

-- people travelling to countries where diphtheria is common should have received a full course of immunisation and consider a booster dose of vaccine in discussion with their doctor.
+- People travelling to countries where diphtheria is common should have received a full course of immunisation and consider a booster dose of vaccine in discussion with their doctor.

-- Exclusion from childcare, preschool and school
+- Exclusion periods from childcare, preschool, school and work

 - Hand hygiene